HewlettPackard/oneview-chef/README.md

 end
 ```

 **type:** String or Symbol corresponding to the name of the resource type.
-For example, `EthernetNetwork`, `
-`, `Volume` etc. These should line up with the OneView SDK resource classes listed [here](https://github.com/HewlettPackard/oneview-sdk-ruby/tree/master/lib/oneview-sdk/resource).
+For example, `EthernetNetwork`, `Enclosure`, `Volume` etc. These should line up with the OneView SDK resource classes listed [here](https://github.com/HewlettPackard/oneview-sdk-ruby/tree/master/lib/oneview-sdk/resource).

 See the [example](examples/oneview_resource.rb) for more details.